victoriahao/Presentation_Web-Design-and-User-Experience-Engineering/README.md

 #### ***Purpose:
 #### This repository includes web captures of all webpages.
 Viewer can see what the actual website looks like.
 #### There is a folder called "Web Capture" in this repo, you can start viewing by clicking on the files inside the folder.
-Feel free to take a look :)
+#### I also include webpage's wireframe designs in another folder called "Wireframes".
+Please feel free to take a look as well:)

 #### Please note that this repo only demos the website, it does not include code base.